The Righteous Rabbi Eliezer Berland shlit"a in Dimona - "The Tzaddik Said to Go

-"In two weeks, the Tenth of Tevet, we need to transform the 17th of Tammuz into a day of food and simcha (joy).
+"In two weeks is the Tenth of Tevet; we must transform the Seventeenth of Tammuz into a day of feasting and joy.
 Tisha B'Av began in the Second Temple, after the destruction of the First Temple.
-Deborah the prophetess told Barak to go, but he did not want to, so he lost.
-Deborah the prophetess said to go, the tzaddik said to go, but Barak hesitated.
-If a person hesitates, their fate is to die."
+Devorah the Prophetess told Barak to go, but he did not want to, and therefore he lost out.
+Devorah the Prophetess said to go, the tzaddik said to go, but Barak hesitated.
+If a person hesitates, his law is death."

 Subscribe to Our Newsletter